MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 ## To create and post project sales invoice from project planning lines

-You can create an invoice from a project planning lines, and indicate at that time the quantity of the item, resource, or general ledger account that you want to invoice.
+You can create an invoice from a project planning lines, and specify the quantity of the item, resource, or general ledger account.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Projects**, and then choose the related link.
 2. Open a relevant project.